leoangelovb/resume-based-on-jekyll/_posts/2022-5-18-Notice to the public.md

 title: Notice to the public
 published: true
 ---
-> Blogs a currenlty being curated.
+> Blogs are currently being curated...